cydanil/icepap-ipassign/README.md

     [packet number] # 2 bytes, uint16
     [error code]    # 2 bytes, uint16

-- `[packet number]` is the packet number referring to the acknowledge packet.
+- `[packet number]` is the packet number referring to the acknowledged packet.
                     If a configuration packet was sent with packet number 5, it is then possible to check that the settings match the ones in the packet of that packet.